jury89/MetaTagsBundle/README.md

 - __og:description__
 - __og:image__

-It is possible to specify default values for each meta tag, used when a url has no or partially meta tags specified by the user.

-__Note:__ This bundle is in __beta__ state at the moment, in test phase and almost ready for the first release.

----

-## Changelog
+You, as developer, specify the paths you want to be managed.
+Then through web interface you can manually set meta tags values for a concrete path, or define some regex rules to be applied to paths.
+You can also set meta tags values in twig templates.

+When a url is requested, it happens the following:

+- path is extracted (eg. __"/en/contact"__) and used to calculate the right meta tags to display
+- for each supported meta tag:
+ - if the exact path exists in database, load stored value
+ - else, regex rules matching the given path are applied (in order of importance); the first non-null value for that meta tag is loaded
+ - else, value is loaded from twig template
+ - else, meta tag is not displayed

+### Changelogs

 20/08/2013 - Version 1.1

-In this date the version 1.1 is shipped!
-The most important introduction is the possibility to define cascading regex rules for default meta tag values.
+Most important introduction is the possibility to define cascading regex rules for default meta tag values.

 05/04/2013 - Version 1.0